 The largest category of expense is depreciation at \$331.2 million in total with \$144.0 million for the water fund and \$187.2 million for the sewage disposal fund.
-The depreciation is based upon the assets that were recorded at acquisition value on January 1, 2016 as previously noted.
 The second largest category of expense is interest expense at \$300.4 million in total with \$139.3 million for the water fund and \$161.1 million for the sewage disposal fund.
 The Authority implemented GASB 89 during this fiscal year and no longer capitalizes interest expense.